sonos/torch-to-nnef/docs/tutos/3_multi_inputs_outputs.md

 #### Dynamic number of input or output is not supported out of the box

-Given your network have a variable number of input or outputs with the same shape you can envision to wrap your network inside a `torch.nn.Module` that will concatenate those into a single tensor of variable size.
+Given your network has a variable number of input or outputs with the same shape you can envision to wrap your network inside a `torch.nn.Module` that will concatenate those into a single tensor of variable size.